Interlibrary Lending & Copy Requests

 Items loaned to Minitex and BTAA libraries are sent through Minitex.
-All other loans are sent via UPS.
+All other loans are sent via USPS.
 We can ship items overnight via FedEx if you provide us with your FedEx number.
-Photocopies can be sent through email as a .pdf attachment, fax, or UPS.
+Photocopies can be sent through email as a .pdf attachment, fax, or USPS.

 Please note the following Copyright restrictions:

 NOTICE: WARNING CONCERNING COPYRIGHT RESTRICTIONS